robphilipp/data-frame-ts/README.md

 A row, column, and cell can be tagged with any data type that implements the `TagValue` interface.
 Essentially, the data type must implement a `toString()` method.
 Not a high bar.

-There is an **important** difference between modifying data in a data-frame, and adding tags.
-Recall that (except for the "in-place" methods) when modifying data in a data-frame, the original data-frame is unmodified.
-Instead of modifying the original data-frame, a modified copy is returned.
-Togging is different.
-When using tagging operations, the original data-frame is modified and returned.
-The difference is that tagging updates metadata describing aspects of the data-frame rather than the data in the data-frame.
+A `DataFrame` is generally immutable.
+However, there may be times when modifying the data-frame in-place is required.
+This is true for tagging data as well.
+By default, adding tags will leave the original `DataFrame` unchanged, and instead return an updated version with the new tags.
+Each of the tagging functions has an optional argument `modifyInPlace` (that defaults to `false`) that when set to `true` will modify the original `DataFrame` and return it.
+This is not the idiomatic use of the tagging functions.
+But it is available as an escape hatch.

 ```typescript
 const dataFrame = DataFrame.from([